 Located in the northern part of the state near the Canadian border, Eagle River is home to many fishing or hunting cabins, and the residents of this small town enjoy everything from sailing in the summer to snowshoeing and cross-country skiing in the winter.

 Autumn is an excellent time to visit Minocqua, a town of just under 5,000 residents located near Eagle River.
 With around 600 miles of hiking trails, there are plenty of places to catch the fall foliage in this northern region, though you may want to head up the first week of October as the weather gets colder and leaves change colors sooner here.

 Among the most popular hiking spots for fall colors is the Bearskin, which traverses 16 miles of a former railroad corridor.

 Where: Minocqua (254 miles or just under four hours from downtown Milwaukee)

 The Great River Road on the western half of Wisconsin, the state's only National Scenic Byway, ranks as one of the best road-trip routes in the entire country, particularly during autumn.
 The Great River Road is a collection of state and local roads that stretches across 10 states of the U.S. and follows the path of the Mississippi River from Louisiana up to Wisconsin and Minnesota.

 The town of Trempealeau—located along the 250-mile route that passes through 33 small riverfront towns in the state—is worthy of a stop along the way.
 You can even stay there overnight by booking a room at the Trempealeau Hotel, a lodging property on the National Register of Historic Places.

-Where: Trempealeau (225 miles or three and a half hours from downtown Milwaukee)
+Where: Trempealeau (225 miles or three hours and 30 minutes from downtown Milwaukee)